-EHRM FDSS Non-DICOM Imaging Extraction consists of one (1) key component (servers/databases/instances/applications/software/application programming interfaces (API).
+EHRM Skyvue Diagnostic Image Viewer consists of zero (0) key component (servers/databases/instances/applications/software/application programming interfaces (API).
 Each component has been analyzed to determine if any elements of that component collect PII.
 The type of PII collected by the system and the reasons for the collection of the PII are in the table below.

-&lt;sup>1 \Specify type of Certificate or License Number (e.g., Occupational, Education, Medical)
+1Specify type of Certificate or

+License Number (e.g.,

+Occupational, Education, Medical)

 Note: Due to the PIA being a public facing document, please do not include server names in the table.
+The first table of 3.9 in the PTA should be used to answer this question.